open-truss/open-truss/config-spec.md

   - Their **Name** is required.
 - **Global ID**.
   - Everything in Open Truss is automatically assigned a global identifier.
-  - An Open Truss Global ID is a valid URL path.
+  - An Open Truss Global ID is a valid URI path.

 ## Sample configuration